 User profiles will not automatically aggregate all user properties when merged

-This will mainly affect implementations that have duplicate or anonymous user profiles.
+This mainly affects implementations that have duplicate or anonymous user profiles.

 Testing ID Merge